 You can get one on Amazon for a great price:

-- Foam-padded strips across the chest and belly provide equal load distribution and comfort when running, walking, or resting
+- Padded for comfort: Foam-padded strips across the chest and belly provide equal load distribution and comfort when running, walking, or resting

-- Find a customisable fit with 4 convenient points of adjustment for full range of motion and an easy access ID pocket for safe and quiet storage of your dog's tags
+- Customisable fit: 4 convenient points of adjustment for full range of motion; Easy access ID pocket for safe storage of your dog's tags

 If you’re looking for a martingale collar, then this one from The Trendy Whippet is perfect.
 Made from a robust yet comfortable woven material.
 This collar should last a long time while keeping you and your whippet safe.